 Below are some typical conversions between binary and decimal values:

-While this may initially seem confusing, understanding that each binary place value represents 2n, just as each decimal place represents 10n, should help clarify.
+While working with binary may initially seem confusing, understanding that each binary place value represents 2n, just as each decimal place represents 10n, should help clarify.
 Take the number 8 for example.
 In the decimal number system, 8 is positioned in the first decimal place left of the decimal point, signifying the 100 place.
 Essentially this means:

 8 × 100 = 8 × 1 = 8